Las Cruces teen reported missing found safe - NewsBreak

-Note : 13-year-old Malaki Lopez was located Monday and is safe.
-Las Cruces police thank Las Cruces residents for their assistance in this case.
-The Las Cruces Police Department asks for the public’s help in locating a missing teenage boy who left his temporary place of residence sometime early Tuesday, July 5, 2022 and could be in danger if he is not located soon.
+EL PASO, Texas (KFOX14/CBS4) — A man was arrested and accused of assaulting two people on the Fourth of July at a homeless shelter in south-central El Paso.
+Officers arrested 54-year-old John Mason.
+The incident happened at the Rescue Mission of El Paso located on 221 North Lee Street...

-EL PASO, Texas - El Paso Sheriff Deputies making a traffic stop found a jar of marijuana and a 9 mm gun in the vehicle.
-It happened on July 2 at the intersection of Fort Defiance Dr. and Santa Fe Trail in Montana Vista.
-Verdi Vladimir Miranda, 20, was arrested...
+LAS CRUCES, N.M.
+(KFOX14/CBS4) — The Las Cruces Police Department notified the public of a missing 13-year-old boy Tuesday.
+Malaki Lopez left his temporary place of residence sometime early Tuesday, police stated.
+Lopez could be in danger if he is not located soon, police added.
+Lopez was last seen...

-EL PASO, Texas -- An El Paso man is charged with stabbing two men and breaking the windows to a car belonging to one of the men, police say.
-Police arrested 54-year-old John Mason on July 4.
-Police were called out to 221 North Lee Street on July 4 just after 1 p.m. in reference to an aggravated assault in progress.
+EL PASO, Texas (KFOX14/CBS4) — New information was released about an El Paso nurse who was arrested and accused of threatening police officers with fentanyl.
+The complaint affidavit for 30-year-old Steven Holguin stated that he was arrested for public intoxication after he reportedly attempted to start a fight with someone at a bar in the Cincinnati Entertainment District on June 25.

 CHAPARRAL, N.M.
 (KFOX14) — A man that died during a shootout with authorities outside his Chaparral home was identified.
 Bryan W. Humble, 63, was involved in a dispute with his neighbor that resulted in a shootout with New Mexico authorities, Dona Ana County Sheriff Kim Stewart confirmed Tuesday.
 Neighbors...